-Pick a location as close as practical to the incoming single-phase service panel or if preferred, near the 3phase load.
+Pick a location as close as practical to the incoming single-phase service panel or if preferred, near the 3-phase load.
 It should be a dry location with adequate ventilation free of dirt, filings, chips, sawdust and other debris that could enter the converter through the ventilation intakes.
-The converter warranty does not cover failure caused by water or foreign material ingress.
+The converter warranty does not cover failure caused by water or foreign material ingress, or overheating due to obstruction of cooling air.
 The converter should be installed on the floor or other solid surface.
-Kay Industries also offers weatherproof enclosures for outdoor installation.